 The 5 simple steps to starting your WordPress blog with Bluehost.

-Has “Start my own blog” been on your To Do list for the longest time, but you still haven’t gotten around to it?
-Whether you want a blog to grow a following, earn income, or you’re your passion, today, we’re going to help you finally check that box.
+Has “Start My Own Blog” been on your To Do list for the longest time, but you still haven’t gotten around to it?
+Whether you want a blog to grow a following, earn income, or you want to share whatever other passions you may have, I’m going to help you finally check that box in the next few minutes.

-But before I even break down the specific steps, we’ll start at one of the most important places – the hosting.
-In fact, most people just think of the hosting for their blog as an afterthought, choosing a hosting company only because it’s most convenient, popular, or even the cheapest.
+When I first got started and was doing all my research and had my list ready, I wasn’t aware that I was skipping one of the most important things – the hosting.
+In fact, most people just think of the hosting for their blog as an afterthought (like I originally did) or end up choosing a hosting company only because it’s most convenient, popular, or even the cheapest (which is a really bad idea).

-But where you host your WordPress blog is more important than you may think, so I highly suggest that you go sign up with Bluehost.com.
-Bluehost is now one of the best hosting companies in the business, but you can still initiate your WordPress blog with them for as little as $2.75 per month (a discounted price if you follow my link.)
-Go ahead and sign up for the 12-month hosting or, better yet, pull the trigger on their 36-month plan, which will yield you the lowest possible price for an awesome tool.
+But where you host your WordPress blog is more important than you may think.
+The first blog I ever started I used Bluehost to host it.
+I did this because at the time it was known as one of the best hosting companies in the business, and you can initiate your WordPress blog with them for as little as $2.75 per month (a discounted price if you click my Bluehost link.)
+Go ahead and sign up for at least the 12-month hosting or the 24 or 36 month plan just keep in mind the longer time frame you choose the cheaper it will cost per month.

 The five simple steps to starting your WordPress blog with Bluehost: